Photo-shoot for Oil and Gas Investor Magazine

 Climate Change is curious.
 While the rate of warming is fast by scientific standards, it’s slow enough to lull humans to inaction.
 Decades of discussion have lead to a general agreement – the planet is warming.
 But powerful elements of political persuasion deny human culpability.

 The political divide impacting our little world-view in 2017 seems irreparable.
 In the USA, the political divisions are so acute that people have stopped exchanging thoughts with those who are not like minded.
 Take this post for example… Right wing readers won’t like it because of the section on climate change while progressive friends condemn using my talent for the O&G Colorado industrial photography project.

-Opinions shaped by economics have been outdone only by opinions created by the alternative-fact driven world of right wing media.
+Opinions shaped by economics have been outdone only by opinions created by the alternative-fact driven world.
 Does it seem odd that the same scientific methods used to create industry are being ignored by climate deniers?
 Anti-science thought reigns in 2017.
 The current administration’s focus is clearly on bolstering a sagging industrial economy.
 It may indeed lead to a stronger US economy for a short term, but at what cost?
 Integrity, empathy and the environment, (not to mention America’s reputation) might prove difficult to restore.
 If we ignore science do we become ignorant?

 But hypocrisy thrives on all sides of the political spectrum.
 I saw a “Stop Climate Change” bumper sticker on an SUV toting a trailer of high powered ski-mobiles as it raced up a mountain road in a lower gear at 85 mph.
 At times, educated lefties seem to be clueless about what fuels their lives of relative ease.
 On the other hand, factions under the category “urban elite” cannot fathom the global economic chaos caused by sudden reversal of oil consumption.